rkgofiitk/academic-issues.github.io/Topics/talking_about_coaching.md

 # Coaching Centers Pulling Down Country's Economy

+A country's growth depends on wealth creation much as activist and left liberals berate everyone who believes in it.
+Sustainable growth adds to GDP.
+Unless manufacturing industry accounts for 20%, the growth will not be sustainable.
+Indian growth story is led by service sector.
+It contributes to 50% of India's GDP.
+Valued at nearly US$ 6.5 billion, coaching institutions in India contributes only 0.2% of country's GDP.
+The question then arises is: why do we worry about it's menace?
+As such India's academic institutions do not rank so well compared to those in US, China, Singapore or Taiwan.
+Implementation of NEP has not made any impact on the ground.
+Still why there is so much focus on coaching institutions?
+They prepare students for entrance into Medical colleges, Engineering and Management schools.
+International standards.
+However, it has potentials to turn India into the largest non-creator of wealth in the country.
-I am disturbed by the effect of coaching business growing to become the largest non-creator of wealth in the country.
-A country's growth depends on wealth creation much as activist and left liberals berate everyone who believe in it.
-A decadant political system called left is abandoned even in its much cherised incubators like Russia and China.
-The idea of "wealth distribution" can never be fully realized even in an equitable system as activists and their ecosystem want us to believe.
-It is true that with large part of population being in thores of abject proverty, then a nation cannot become a viable economy much less a world class economy.
+ It is true
+that with large part of population being in thores of abject proverty, then a nation cannot become a viable economy much less a world class economy.
 However, making billionaires flee the country and lose interest in wealth creation would destroy a country's economy and make it go into debt trap.